top of page

 We propose a novel approach to estimating the People's Bank of China (PBOC) monetary policy rule.
 Given China's complex monetary policy framework, the PBOC's actions are not well captured by standard monetary policy rules that can be used for its Western counterparts.
 This calls for new approach able to capture the complexities underlying the PBOC's observed behavior.
 This paper examines whether information provided in PBOC's official statements can help find their policy rule in practice.
 We use Latent Semantic Analysis to extract content information embedded in PBOC Monetary Policy Reports and examine whether these are significant in explaining Chinese monetary policy actions.

-ON THE CYCLICALITY OF WAGE INEQUALITY IN THE U.S. (JOINT WITH DIANA ALESSANDRINI)
+ON THE CYCLICALITY OF WAGE INEQUALITY IN THE US (WITH DIANA ALESSANDRINI)

 Work in progress - Link to draft